robertpmatson/GettingAndCleaningData/CodeBook.md

 </p>
 <p>
 The columns of the file "mytidaydata.txt" are described as follows.
-The columns are listed in order and for readability purposes are separated into groups of 3.
-The column name from the file "features.txt" is at the end of each description.
+The column name from the file "features.txt" , which is contained in the zip file with the data, is at the end of each description.
 </p>
 <p>
 The values are all grouped by the Subject and Activity fields.